-A polarizing filter on your camera is probably the most important filter you can use.
-It removes polarized light from the image, thus reducing reflections and glare, while at the same time increasing colour saturation – especially that of a blue sky.
+A polarizing filter is probably the most useful filter you can use with your camera.
+It removes polarized light from the image, thus reducing reflections and glare, while at the same time increasing color saturation—especially that of a blue sky.
 A circular polarizing filter works by rotating an outer ring to vary the amount of polarization that is being filtered.
 This effect is difficult to mimic on the computer.

-Visible light from the sun travels in a straight line as a wave that is oscillating in all directions, such as up and down, and from side to side.
-When that light is reflected off an object, it is the reflected wavelength of the light that determines the colour of the object.
-The rest of the colours are absorbed by the object.
+Visible light from the sun travels in a straight line as a wave that is oscillating in all directions, such as up and down and from side to side.
+When that light is reflected off an object, it is the reflected wavelength of the light that determines the color of the object.
+The rest of the colors are absorbed by the object.

-For example, a pure blue-coloured object reflects only blue light and absorbs the red, orange, yellow, green, indigo, and violet parts of the light.
-Likewise, green leaves on trees only reflect green and some yellow, whilst absorbing the other colours.
+For example, a pure blue-colored object reflects only blue light and absorbs the red, orange, yellow, green, indigo, and violet parts of the light.
+Likewise, green leaves on trees only reflect green and some yellow, while absorbing the other colors.

-If the light being reflected or scattered travels in only one direction – the polarized one – it will cause glaring and reduce the colour intensity of the reflected surface.
-So, by using a special filter to remove this polarized light, the colour intensity will be restored.
+If the light being reflected or scattered travels in only one direction—the polarized one—it will cause glaring and reduce the color intensity of the reflected surface.
+So, by using a special filter to remove this polarized light, the color intensity will be restored.

-By applying a Polaroid filter, the energy of the light along one axis can only pass through, hence why the filtering effect works best when the sun is at right angles to the direction the photo is being taken, and the sky will appear to be darker blue in colour.
+By applying a polarizing filter, the energy of the light along one axis can only pass through, hence why the filtering effect works best when the sun is at right angles to the direction the photo is being taken, and the sky will appear to be darker blue in color.

 If the sun is in front or behind the photographer, the polarizing filter will make no difference because the axis of oscillation will not be filtered by the Polaroid, and thus no effect will be seen.